 The purpose of the 2021 sample is to acquire further information on the coarser sizes of the Q1-4 diamond population, with particular emphasis on potential high value fancy colour diamonds.
 As such, colour characterization studies of the diamonds have been completed using the industry standard grading scale established by the Gemological Institute of America (GIA).
-For the diamonds recovered from A28 and reported in April 2022, forty-eight of the 268 diamonds (17.9%) classify as fancy coloured (20.9% by carat weight) with over 90% having orange as the primary colour and 58% categorized as having either intense or vivid colour saturations, the two highest colour saturations.
-For the diamonds recovered from A88 and reported in July 2022, 10 of the 99 diamonds (10.1%) classify as fancy coloured (12.8% by carat weight) with 90% having orange as the primary colour and 30% categorized as having either intense or vivid colour saturations, the two highest colour saturations.
+For the diamonds recovered from A28, forty-eight of the 268 diamonds (17.9%) classify as fancy coloured (20.9% by carat weight) with over 90% having orange as the primary colour and 58% categorized as having either intense or vivid colour saturations, the two highest colour saturations.
+For the diamonds recovered from A88, 10 of the 99 diamonds (10.1%) classify as fancy coloured (12.8% by carat weight) with 90% having orange as the primary colour and 30% categorized as having either intense or vivid colour saturations, the two highest colour saturations.
 The number of diamonds in each fancy colour grade is provided below.